Summary

 Activities

-- Students begin by learning and describing the function of different parts of a home, such as the kitchen and garden, and then match adjectives like 'spacious' and 'modern' to their meanings to build descriptive vocabulary.
+- A warm-up discussion where students learn and describe the function of different parts of a home, such as the kitchen and garden, and then match adjectives like 'spacious' and 'modern' to their meanings to build descriptive vocabulary.

-- The lesson includes a listening exercise where students fill in the gaps and answer true/false questions based on a short audio description of a person's peaceful dream home, reinforcing vocabulary and comprehension skills.
+- A listening exercise where students fill in the gaps and answer true/false questions based on a short audio description of a person's peaceful dream home, reinforcing vocabulary and comprehension skills.

-- Grammar is practiced through targeted exercises focusing on using 'there is' and 'there are' to describe places, and 'I would like (to)' to express preferences and desires about a home and its surroundings.
+- A grammar exercise focusing on using 'there is' and 'there are' to describe places, and 'I would like (to)' to express preferences and desires about a home and its surroundings.

-- The lesson culminates in a communicative speaking and writing activity.
+- A communicative speaking and writing activity.
 Students first describe their dream home to a partner, then write a short paragraph about their ideal neighborhood, using all the new language.

 Vocabulary focus